zuazo/dovecot-cookbook/README.md

   </tr>
 </table>

-## Distribution packages names attributes
+## Distribution Packages Names Attributes

 These attributes below contain the default required distribution packages for the supported platforms.
 But you are free to create your own to support other platforms.
 Keep in mind that all are put inside a subkey (`type`).
 This `node['dovecot']['packages'][type]` attribute is then used together with the `node['dovecot']['conf_files'][type]` attribute to generate the configuration files.